aryszka/forget/README.md

   expensive recources next to frequently accessed but cheaper ones, staying within a shared memory limit;
 - provides continuous usage statistics for monitoring health and performance;
 - supports to run any number of instances in a process with different configuration, if needed;
-- is small, thread safe, executes all operations in constant time, doesn't have dependencies other than the Go stdlib, etc.

 ### Documentation: